apnadkarni/blt/man/bgexec.rst

     will be delivered.
 This can be useful when you want to process the output on a line-by-line basis.
 The default value is "false".

-  **-output** *varName*

-    Specifies that a global variable *varName* is to be set with the output of the program, once it has completed.
-If this option is not set, no output will be accumulated.

   **-onerror** *command*

     Specifies the start of a Tcl command that will be executed whenever new